lief-project/LIEF/doc/sphinx/extended/dwarf/index.rst

             println!("{inst}");
         }

-Additionally, you may want to check out the :ref:`BinaryNinja <plugins-binaryninja-dwarf>` and :ref:`Ghidra <plugins-ghidra-dwarf>` DWARF export plugin which can generate debug information based on the analyses performed by these frameworks.
+Additionally, you may also want to explore the :ref:`BinaryNinja <plugins-binaryninja-dwarf>` and :ref:`Ghidra <plugins-ghidra-dwarf>` DWARF export plugins, which generate debug information based on the analyses performed by these frameworks.

 .. _extended-dwarf-editor: